Cryptocurrency Regulations Should ‘Do No Harm,’ Says CFTC Chair Giancarlo

 “I’m advocating the same approach to cryptocurrencies and all things having to do with this new digital revolution of markets, and of currencies, and of asset classes,” Giancarlo told CNBC. (video below).

-Giancarlo: Regulations Should Not Inhibit Innovation
+Giancarlo: Regulations Should Not Deter Innovation

 The CFTC chairman, who was appointed by President Donald Trump, said regulators should be tough on fraud but have a more deliberate touch when it comes to policy-making.